FAKE MEOWS: Trump Fans Share Bogus Snap Of Him Saving Cats From Harvey

 Des Moines Register photographer Harry Baumert actually took the original photograph of a man named Brandon Smith who was saving his two cats from flooding in Cedar Rapids, Iowa, in June 2008, per the website.

-Someone else has now simply edited Trump’s head and his red MAGA cap into the snap.
+Someone else has now simply edited Trump’s head and his red “Make America great again” cap into the snap.
 Baumert’s initial photograph no longer appears to be available online, but photographer David Greedy captured a similar scene at the same time:

 Snopes has also recently disproved another Harvey-related image, which purported to show Trump rescuing someone from the water in a boat: